mxbi/mlcrate/README.md

 ###### [mlcrate.save(data, filename)](https://github.com/mxbi/mlcrate/blob/df66daf0a9e7078058aa65a7f42f9509f0d2d300/mlcrate/__init__.py#L9)

 Pickles the passed data (with the highest available protocol) to disk using the passed filename.
 If the filename ends in '.gz' then the data will additionally be GZIPed before saving.
 If filename ends with '.feather' or '.fthr', mlcrate will try to save the file using feather (for pd DataFrames).
 Note that feather does not support .gz compression.

 *Keyword arguments:*
-`data` -- The python object to pickle to disk (use a dict or list to save multiple objects) `filename` -- String with the relative filename to save the data to.
-By convention should end in '.pkl' or 'pkl.gz'
+`data` -- The python object to pickle to disk (use a dict or list to save multiple objects)
+`filename` -- String with the relative filename to save the data to.
+By convention should end in one of: .pkl, .pkl.gz, .feather, .fthr

 ###### [mlcrate.load(filename)](https://github.com/mxbi/mlcrate/blob/df66daf0a9e7078058aa65a7f42f9509f0d2d300/mlcrate/__init__.py#L24)